Presidential Department Descriptions

 The Office of Presidential Correspondence plays a key role in facilitating an open dialogue between the President and the American people.
 The office’s mission is to listen to and understand constituents’ views, experiences, and ideas, and coordinate a response on behalf of the President.
-Members of the Office of Presidential Correspondence receive and reply to: letters and email; calls coming into the White House Comment Line; gifts sent to the First Family; requests for Presidential proclamations, messages, and greetings; and requests for assistance throughout the Federal Government.
-The office also provides the President with a daily sample of 10 letters to help keep him in touch with the diverse ideas and experiences of Americans across our country.
+Members of the Office of Presidential Correspondence receive and reply to: letters and emails, calls to the White House Comment Line, gifts sent to the President and First Family, requests for Presidential Proclamations and Presidential Messages, greetings, and requests for assistance throughout the Federal Government.

 The Office of the Vice President

-- National Security Affairs in the Office of the Vice President
+- Office of Advance for the Vice President

-- Communications Office in the Office of the Vice President
+- Office of Counsel to the Vice President

 The Office of White House Counsel